 We are inspected by the Independent Schools' Inspectorate as we are part of Bolton School.
 After our last inspection we were awarded an "Outstanding" report.
 This can be found on the ISI website or on our Downloads page.

 Are there any vacancies for my child to start straight away?

-We currently do not have any vacancies for an immediate start.
-We ask those who are interested in obtaining a place for their child to complete and hand in a waiting list application form.
+We currently have a few vacancies for an immediate start.
+We ask those who are interested in obtaining a place for their child to complete and hand in an application form (download links below).

 Once we receive the form, your application is put straight onto the system.
-All applications are checked every 2 weeks.
-The waiting list at the moment can vary between 6 and 12 months.
+All applications are checked every 4 weeks.
+When the rooms are full, the waiting list can vary between 6 and 12 months.
 This is dependent on your child's age and the sessions you require.

-However, we do have some places available in our new Nursery Class for 3 and 4 Year Olds, which prepares children for their move to Infant School.
-Please call us to find out more on 01204 432144.
+We do have some places available in our Pre-School Class for 3 and 4 Year Olds, which prepares children for their move to Infant School.
+Please call us to find out more on 01204 434732.

-What is the 15hrs free hour's entitlement for 3 year old children?
+What is the 15 free hours' entitlement for 3 year old children?